tari-project/tari/RFC/src/RFC-0300_DAN.md

 #### Registration
 VNs register themselves on the [Base Layer] using a special [transaction] type.
-The registration [transaction] type requires spending of a certain minimum amount of [Tari coin], the ([RegistrationCollateral]), that has a time-lock on the output for a minimum amount of time ([RegistrationPeriod]) as well as some metadata, such as the VNs public key and a generated Node ID.
-The details of this transaction are not confidential and are publicly auditable.
+The registration [transaction] type requires spending of a certain minimum amount of [Tari coin], the ([RegistrationCollateral]), that has a time-lock on the output for a minimum amount of time ([RegistrationTerm]) as well as some metadata, such as the VNs public key and a generated Node ID.
 The Node ID is generated during registration to prevent mining of VN public keys that can be used to manipulate routing on the DAN.
+The blinding factor for the Registration transaction is the private key that the VN node will use to sign every instruction that it executes for the duration of its [RegistrationTerm] (or period).

-VNs may spend this Tari back to themselves which will end their registration.
+VNs may unregister their VN by spending the Tari from this UTXO, whose timelock will have expired after the [RegistrationTerm] minimum time has elapsed.

 Requiring nodes to register themselves serves two purposes:
 * Makes VN Sybil attacks expensive,
 * Provides an authoritative "central-but-not-centralised" registry of validator nodes from the base layer.

-#### Validation of instructions
+#### Execution of instructions
 VNs are expected to manage the state of digital assets on behalf of digital asset issuers.
 They receive fees as reward for doing this.
 * Digital assets consist of an initial state plus a set of state transition rules.
 These rules are set by the Tari